 With respect to the East Sector of the project, the construction of the hydrocarbon containment wall was completed in the fall of 2017.
-The call for tenders for the operation of the system was issued during the first guarter and the operation began during the second guarter of 2018-2019.

-For its part, the operation of the West Sector containment and treatment system continues and is the subject of a partnership with the Quebec government (ministère de l'Environnement et de la Lutte contre les changements climatiques (MELCC)).
-The ESD department is responsible for the management thereof.
+The call for tenders for the operation of the system was issued during the first quarter and negotiations have begun so that the operating program can begin during the second quarter of 2018-2019.
+For its part, the operation of the West Sector containment and treatment system continues and is the subject of a partnership with the Quebec government (ministère du Développement durable, de l'Environnement et de la Lutte contre les changements climatiques (MDDELCC)).
+The Environment department is responsible for the management thereof.